-Build aerostatic bearing rotor systems faster — with early guardrails.
+Design aerostatic bearing rotor systems with evidence-gated decisions.

 AURA is a decision‑ready engineering workflow for gas‑static (aerostatic) rotors.
-It helps teams reduce late CAE surprises and shorten iteration cycles by standardizing the early phase.
+It helps teams reduce late CAE surprises by combining layout, bearing sizing, rotordynamics screening, and evidence-gated validation in one traceable workflow.

-Requirements → Layout → Bearing sizing → Rotordynamics screening → Validation → Manufacturing pack.
+Requirements → Layout → Bearing sizing → Rotordynamics screening → Validation registry → Manufacturing pack.

-Layout + constraints Conical gas bearing sizing Rotordynamics screening Adams / SolidWorks validation path Report‑grade packages
+Layout + constraints Conical gas bearing sizing Rotordynamics screening Open validation registry Report‑grade packages

 Urgency